Getting Organized at Work

-- a log to monitor insurance (click here for an easy-to-use example)
+- a log to monitor insurance claims (click here for an easy-to-use example)

-- Research: Set up separate folders by topic, such as surgery, chemotherapy, radiation, hormone therapy, nutrition & diet, exercise & physical therapy, psychology, spiritual
+- Research — create separate folders for topics such as surgery, chemotherapy, radiation, hormone therapy, nutrition & diet, exercise & physical therapy, psychology, spiritual

 - In the course of researching your diagnosis, you may consult with several doctors from different specialties.
-Keeping a Doctors' Notebook can help you remember "who said what".
-This can be a small loose-leaf binder with pre-printed pages (use our template or create your own) or a spiral notebook, with each doctor on a separate page.
-Maintain business cards for every doctor you see in a card file as well.
+Keeping a doctors’ notebook can help you remember who said what.
+This can be a small loose-leaf binder with pre-printed pages (use our template or create your own) or a spiral notebook, with each doctor listed on a separate page.
+Keep a card file as well, to save business cards for every doctor you meet with.